Oboe

 Note that this feature is device specific and may not be implemented.
 Also the benefits may vary by device.

 The flag will be checked in the Oboe data callback.
 If it transitions from false to true then the PerformanceHint feature will be started.
-This only needs to be called once.
+This only needs to be called once for each stream.

 On some devices, this may be implemented using the "ADPF" library.